selwynpolit/d9book/book/forms.md

 This was used for a web page that had 2 dropdown fields.
 It showed I am a \_\_\_\_ and I want \_\_\_\_.

 The code makes the assumption that there is only 1 matching `I want` for each `I am` which is way too limiting but it does illuminate the techniques somewhat.
-Therefor, if you select an `I am`, you only get 1 choice for an `I want`.
+Therefore, if you select an `I am`, you only get 1 choice for an `I want`.

 There is nothing too interesting in the `IamiwantBlock.php` but in the